VictorSilv/cs_hash/README.md

 *gosub_scene cs_hash hash_table_set "inventory" "sword" "Excalibur"

 *gosub_scene cs_hash hash_table_set "inventory" "potion" "Health Potion"

-If "sword" already exists, its value is overwritten with "Excalibur".
+Note that, if "sword" already exists, its value is overwritten with "Excalibur".

 3. Retrieving Values
 Use hash_table_get to fetch a value by key.